electron/governance/policy/slack.md

 ### Mentions: `@here` and `@channel`

-Slack allows users to ping everyone present in a channel using three groups: `@here` for all active members in a channel and `@channel` for everyone in a channel.
+Slack allows users to ping everyone present in a channel several ways: `@here` for all active members in a channel and `@channel` for everyone in a channel.
 While we haven't disabled those groups, _do not use them unless absolutely necessary_.
 Push notifications are the equivalent of texting someone.
 Only use `@`-mentions with exactly the people you _need to reach_.